• En Español

 Connect & Breathe creates a safe space to talk about abortion experiences by offering a talkline staffed by people trained to listen and provide unbiased support and encouragement of self-care.
 Whether abortion has affected you or a loved one, yesterday or years ago, we are here for you.

-The PSI Post-Abortion Specialized Coordinators offer this nonjudgmental support, as well as assistance in getting you connected to further resources like mental health therapy and peer groups.
+The PSI Post-Abortion Specialized Coordinator offers this nonjudgmental support, as well as assistance in getting you connected to further resources like mental health therapy and peer groups.

 Connect with this Specialized Coordinator